kubewarden/docs/docs/testing-policies/03-cluster-operators.md

 ### Create `AdmissionReview` requests

-We have to create some files holding the `AdmissionReview` objects that will be evaluated by the policy.
+We have to create files holding the `AdmissionReview` objects to test the policy.

 You can create a file named `pod-req-no-specific-apparmor-profile.json` with the following contents: